Bible Reliability

 The Book of Revelation explicitly states that it is the final written word from God, and no further elaboration would be forthcoming.
 Its prophetic fulfillments, which are currently in process, validate this pronouncement.

 Some critics say that other gospels, such as those supposedly written by Judas and Thomas, are as valid as those written by Matthew, Mark, Luke, and John.
-However, the textual reliability of these other gospels does not hold up under scrutiny.
+However, the textual reliability of these writings does not hold up under scrutiny.

 No Contradictions